Common leaf problems and diseases

 Leaf miners

-Leaf miners produce characteristic pale twisting tunnels (or mines) under the surface of affected leaves.
+Leaf miners produce characteristic pale twisting silvery tunnels (or mines) under the surface of affected leaves.

 Potato and tomato blight

-Discolouration of the leaves, turning them brown from the edges inwards.
-The leaves can dry and curl although in moist conditions a white fungal growth can occur around the edges.
+Potato and tomato blight causes discolouration of the leaves, turning them brown then black from the edges inwards.
+The leaves can dry and curl, although in moist conditions a white fungal growth can sometimes occur around the edges.

 Powdery mildew

-Just as the name suggests, a white powdery fungus grows mostly on the upper surface of leaves.
-It will occasionally spread to the underside and other parts of the plant.
+Just as the name powdery mildew suggests, a white powdery fungus grows mostly on the upper surface of leaves.
+You’ll see white spots on plant leaves – this will occasionally spread to the underside and other parts of the plant.
+Powdery mildew can be treated with products like FungusClear® Ultra 2.

 Red spider mites